ShadowOkami4/ShadowOkami4/README.md

 - **[(WIP)Narrator](#)**: a Narrator Bot to help with D&D Campains or other Storytelling using command groups and a database

 ### 🎥 OBS Scripts
-- **[StreamNotifier Aka OBScord ](https://github.com/ShadowOkami4/OBScord)**: Sends messages via Discord webhook when someone starts streaming his stream in OBS.
+- **[StreamNotifier](https://github.com/ShadowOkami4/OBScord)**: Sends messages via Discord webhook when someone starts his stream in OBS.

 ## 📫 How to Reach Me